 If You Choose to Move Yourself, Warn Those Who Help You

 Most of the time, a Do-It-Yourself moving job involves a group and not just one individual.
 Understand that anyone engaged in heavy lifting is putting themselves at risk for injury.
 Be sure they are aware of their own limitations, and inform them regarding the prevention tips above.

 The Injury Free Move: One Reason Our Service is So Popular

-There are many reason so many people choose professionals to assists with their move, but risk of injury is often one of the top considerations.
-Deluxe Moving not only has movers who are conditioned to lift heavy objects and experienced in injury prevention, we also use lift assist straps and equipment where required.
+There are many reasons people frequently choose professionals to assists with their move, but the risk of injury is often one of the top considerations.
+Deluxe Moving not only has movers who are conditioned to lift heavy objects and experienced in injury prevention, but we also use lift-assist straps and equipment where required.
 We’ve navigated hundreds of awkward corners carrying all manner of bulky equipment, and we’ve learned over the years how to prevent any damage to your belongings, your walls, and our own bodies.
-If you’ve decide the DIY route is not for you, we are eager to learn about your moving requirements and what we can do to make your move stress free and as economical as possible.
-If you are thinking of moving yourself, we invite you to give us a call anyway for a free, quick, no obligation estimate.
+If you’ve decided the DIY route is not for you, we are eager to learn about your moving requirements and what we can do to make your move stress free and as economical as possible.
+If you are thinking of moving yourself, we invite you to give us a call anyway for a free, quick, no-obligation estimate.
 You might just decide that our competitive prices are too much to pass up on when weighed against the potential injuries associated with inexperienced moving.
 You’ll be glad you did!